BSD City: Toll roads

 BSD City is surrounded by several toll roads connecting the township to Jakarta and other satellite cities.
 The Jakarta–Serpong Toll Road, connecting Ulujami to Serpong, runs through the southern end of BSD City.
 There are two exits currently present, one to Jl.
 Letnan Sutopo and another to Jl.
 Kapten Soebijanto Djojohadikusumo.
 The planned extension of the toll road, Serpong–Balaraja Toll Road will also cross West BSD and link the city to Balaraja in Tangerang Regency and is set to open in June 2022.
 The Kunciran–Serpong Toll Road, part of the Jakarta Outer Ring Road 2, also links the township to Tangerang, Depok and other metropolitan areas in Greater Jakarta.

 Public transport

 Serpong, Rawa Buntu, and Cisauk railway stations of KRL Commuterline is situated within and nearby the development.
 TransJakarta has a feeder route from BSD City to Jelambar in West Jakarta.
 There are free shuttle and school bus services within the development.
 There are also shuttle bus services that provides services to MRT's Fatmawati station.

 BSD City Intermoda district connects transportation from within and outside the township through KRL Commuterline, and transportation within the BSD City itself with the free shuttle bus BSD Link that connects several important locations in BSD City.

-Buses such as Mayasari Bakti and angkot (share taxi) is also an option, with routes connecting the township to other nearby districts: